Ex-prison warden faces trial over inmate abuse allegations

-The former warden of an abuse-plagued federal women’s prison known as the “rape club” goes on trial Monday, accused of molesting inmates and forcing them to pose naked in their cells.
+OAKLAND, Calif.
+(AP) — The former warden of an abuse-plagued federal women’s prison known as the “rape club” went on trial Monday, accused of molesting inmates and forcing them to pose naked in their cells.

 Ray J. Garcia, who retired after the FBI found nude photos of inmates on his government-issued phone last year, is among five workers charged with abusing inmates at the federal correctional institution in Dublin, California, and the first to go to trial.

-Opening statements and the first witnesses are expected Monday in federal court in Oakland.
+Opening statements kicked off Monday in federal court in Oakland, with prosecutors spelling out evidence they said would show Garcia’s abuse of several inmates followed a pattern that started with compliments, flattery and promises of transfers to lower security prisons, and escalated to sexual encounters.
 Garcia, 55, has pleaded not guilty.
 If convicted, he would face up to 15 years in prison.

 An Associated Press investigation in February revealed a culture of abuse and cover-up that had persisted for years at the prison, about 21 miles (34 kilometers) east of Oakland.
 That reporting led to increased scrutiny from Congress and pledges from the federal Bureau of Prisons that it would fix problems and change the culture at the prison.

+The woman said similar sexual encounters between her and Garcia happened in the visitation room and in a warehouse while other prison officials and/or inmates were nearby.

+Garcia’s lawyer argued that there was no surveillance video capturing the alleged sexual misconduct.
+Union officials have long complained the prison has an inadequate number of cameras.

-Garcia’s lawyer has repeatedly declined to comment, saying he would respond to the charges “only through the court process.”
-Court filings indicate the defense plans to argue that Garcia took pictures of one inmate because he wanted documentation that she was breaching policy by standing around naked.
+“The evidence is not going to show one single video of any of these supposed events,” Garcia’s defense lawyer, James Reilly, said.
+In court papers, the defense argued that Garcia took pictures of one inmate because he wanted documentation that she was breaching policy by standing around naked.

 Garcia was promoted from associate warden to warden in November 2020 while he was still abusing inmates, prosecutors say.
 The Bureau of Prisons has said it didn’t find out about the abuse until later.
 Garcia is the highest-ranking federal prison official arrested in more than 10 years.